tylerbrotherton/MizzouMenuSolver/README.md

 I have a pet theory that no professor knows c++.
 They go directly from c->c#?

 Yo, if Mizzou admin/professors is reading this, give me my research funding, plz?

+This is how it works

+Loads Curl -> extract the data from the websites -> stores the relevent data -> closes Curl -> Load LMF -> display info -> delete data on local machine.